ENCCS/julia-for-hpda/content/sciml.rst

 The predictions on the training trajectory are accurate but the predictions on the test trajectory are not very good.
-This is not too unexpected since we are only training the model on a single inital condition.
+This is not too unexpected since we are only training the model on a single initial condition.
 Let's see what happens when we train the model on trajectories from 6 randomly generated initial conditions instead.